chartjs/Chart.js/docs/docs/configuration/legend.md

 ## Configuration options

-The legend configuration is passed into the `options.legend` namespace.
+The legend configuration is passed into the `options.plugins.legend` namespace.
 The global options for the chart legend is defined in `Chart.defaults.plugins.legend`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------